valentinvogt/npde-summary/chapters/03.typ

 <sub:empirical-asymptotic-convergence>
 As in NumCSE, there are two types of convergence, algebraic and exponential.
-We refer to the number of basis functions (dimension of the trial space) as $N$ and we study the behaviour of errors as
+We refer to the number of basis functions (dimension of the trial space) as $N$ and we study the behavior of errors as
 $N arrow.r oo$.
 Note that both exercises and theorems are often posed in terms of $h_(cal(M))$ as $h arrow.r 0$, which is equivalent if we have a fixed polynomial degree $p$ and only do h-refinement.

 #definition(number: "3.2.2.1", "Types of convergence")[